 If you're lucky enough to have a lawn with a good topsoil base, much of the hard work of keeping a lawn beautiful is already done for you.
 But many of us do not have this luxury, and besides, even with a good topsoil base, you still have to work hard to keep a beautiful lawn and garden.

 1. The best time to mow a lawn is when it is cool and dry.
-Wait for the morning due to dry off, and before the afternoon heat takes hold.
+Wait for the morning dew to dry off, and before the afternoon, heat takes hold.
 Alternatively, late afternoon or early evening following a watering in the morning is also a good time.

 2. A hedge is a much better boundary divider than a fence.
 It will provide better privacy and keep pets and children in or out.
-It will attract birds to its shelter, and provide an excellent backdrop for plants and flowers.
+It will attract birds to its shelter and provide a great backdrop for plants and flowers.

 3. Bring the beauty of your garden to you; plant hyacinths near walkways and doors.
 Their magnificent perfume will swamp the spring air and make your garden really come alive.

-4. Add your garden to non-garden items, such a lamp post, and mailboxes.
+4. Add your garden to non-garden items, such as lampposts and mailboxes.
 Surround these items with flowers planted to take advantage of the earliest to the latest flowerings.
 You could have white snowdrops, purple and gold crocus, blue hyacinths, and various colored tulips.
 You could also surround the posts with rocks to provide added interest.